top of page

 the Equal Rights Amendment

-It was customary that women and children were considered under the protection of male relatives, with few legal rights.
+It was customary that women and children were considered under the protection of male relatives, with few legal rights of their own.

 1787 - U.S. Constitution

-Written by and for a minority of white men of property, excluding women, enslaved people, Native Americans, and the poor.
+The U.S. Constitution was written by and for a minority of white men of property.
+Women, enslaved people, Native Americans, and people who did not own land were excluded.

 1848 - Seneca Falls Women’s Rights Convention